captbaritone/jordaneldredge.com/_posts/2023-04-17-implementation-first.md

 ## Conclusion

 While the implementation-first approach to authoring a GraphQL server is not possible in all languages, when it _is_ possible, I believe it has many advantages.
 It reduces duplication, mitigates the risk of desynchronization, and removes mental overhead.
 I hope that when you are evaluating the GraphQL server library options available to you, you will take a moment to consider which ones are implementation-first, and the benefits that may imply.

+---

+_Update Oct.
+2024_: Erik Wrede's 2024 GraphQL conf talk _Why You Should Use Implementation-First to Build Your GraphQL Schema_ does a great job of expanding upon the ideas in this post:

+::youtube{token=ZilgUSmo_hA}